What is a hidden talent of yours?

 Bochman, on the other hand, chose Middlebury by looking at the big picture.

 “It had a great football program and academically, they have an environmental science program, what I plan on majoring in, that is supposed to be one of the best in the country,” Bochman said.
 “That was another factor.”

 Senior Gabby Rizika, who is committed to sail for Cornell University next fall, said she chose what college she would attend based on what team she felt could she could immediately affect.

 “Ultimately, I chose Cornell because I wanted a program that was up-and-coming and could break the Top 10 nationally, but wasn’t already in that Top 10,” Rizika said.
-“Usually in sailing, what happens is that all go to the Ivies, so you’re on these stacked teams but have to wait until your sophomore or junior year to actually sail.
+“Usually in sailing, what happens is that all [the top high school sailors] go to the Ivies, so you’re on these stacked teams but have to wait until your sophomore or junior year to actually sail.
 I wanted to come in and be able to sail my freshman year, and be a part of a team that makes a difference.”

 Schwarz is now beginning his last basketball season for the high school, and although he no longer has to worry about the future of his career, he said he will continue to play with the same motivation as years past.

 “I don’t want to take it easy from now on,” Schwarz said.
 “I’m going to play like I don’t know where I am going to college.”